pradeepram80/UCI-HAR-Dataset/README.md

 Information about summary choices:
 Each variable is averaged by the first two rows  i.e., activity and subject.
 Since there are 30 subject and 6 activities, each of the 561 variables have 180 rows.
 Result is 180x563 matrix Was unable to replace activity code with activity description due to repetitions in column names among the 561 variables.
-This tnrows an error
+This throws an error